Chia-Mine/clvm-js/example/typescript_react/README.md

 # Summary
-This is an example code to use `clvm-js` with typescript and react with vite.
+This is an example code to use `clvm-js` with TypeScript, React and Vite.

 # Setup